-- Politically left oriented citizens are more often triggered by environmental motivations, while politically right oriented citizens are more likely to renovate because they like to have the latest technology and want to improve the looks of their house.
+- Politically left-oriented citizens are more often triggered by environmental motivations, while politically right-oriented citizens are more likely to renovate because they like to have the latest technology and want to improve the looks of their house.

 Notes to the editors:

 - It is important to note that this survey tests perceptions and is not a measure of reality.
-Sometimes, state financial incentives or support schemes to help citizens with the energy renovation in their homes do exist but citizens are not aware about them.
+Sometimes, state financial incentives or support schemes to help citizens with the energy renovation in their homes do exist but citizens are not aware of them.
 It is however key to better understand public perceptions and address those perceptions through a range of consumer outreach and education as well as changing the policy environment.

 - These five countries all represent diverse socio-economic, geographical and cultural characteristics and have been selected to demonstrate the differences across various European contexts.